PS5 restock update today — track now on Twitter, Walmart, Best Buy and more

-New PS5 restock could be coming soon.
-Although the rumored Target drop didn't occur, there's still a chance we could see another Sony Direct PS5 restock or a Best Buy PS5 restock.
+New PS5 restock should be coming this week, with a healthy bout of new Sony games consoles forecasted in the U.S. In particular, retailers like Best Buy and Target are expected to have fresh PS5 restock.

-So we're here to help you secure PS5 stock when inventory returns.
-We're tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers.
+And we're here to help you secure PS5 stock when inventory returns.
+To do this we're tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers.
 We've also pulled together a list of the top U.S. retailers that sell the PS5 and PS5 Digital Edition.
 Be sure to bookmark this page and check back often for the latest updates on all things PS5 as we track restocks in real-time.

 Where to buy PS5: Check PS5 restock now

-As of April 23 at 8:33 a.m.
+As of April 26 at 9:15 a.m.
 ET, there is no PS5 restock available.
+Amazon had a surprise PS5 restock (Digital only) early Saturday morning (just before 4 a.m.
+ET), but it sold out rapidly.
+(This could be the retailer's way to draw attention to its forthcoming Prime Day holiday, which is rumored to debut in June this year).
 To help with your PS5 search, below you'll find our PS5 restock tracker along with links on where to buy the PS5.

 PS5: $499 @ Amazon